tomalamb/ccle-einets/README.md

 #### Getting Started

-In order to get started, intall the required dependencies using the command
+In order to get started, install the required dependencies using the command

 ```
 bash setup.sh